Doctoral Internship In Psychology

 Doctoral internship overview

-The mission of The Emily Program is to provide exceptional, individualized care leading to recovery from eating disorders.
-The Emily Program was founded in 1993, by psychologist Dirk Miller, to offer personalized care for all individuals struggling with eating disorders.
-Over the last twenty years, The Emily Program has expanded into four states, providing a continuum of care from residential treatment to outpatient care for adults and adolescents and their families.
+The mission of The Emily Program is to provide exceptional care leading to recovery from eating disorders.
+Since psychologist Dirk Miller founded the Emily Program in 1993 in Minnesota, The Emily Program has become a national organization, providing a continuum of care from residential treatment to outpatient care for adults and adolescents and their families in four states.
 As leaders in the field of eating disorders, The Emily Program faculty shares in developing the most up to date and effective treatment in eating disorders through multiple research projects with the University of Minnesota.
 Further, The Emily Program faculty maintains expertise in the field of eating disorders by participating with the Academy of Eating Disorders, the International Association of Eating Disorder Professionals, and the Residential Eating Disorder Consortium to provide the most effective and comprehensive treatment, care, and training.

-The doctoral internship emphasizes evidence-based practice within a multidisciplinary team in the treatment of adolescents and adults with Anorexia Nervosa (AN), Bulimia Nervosa (BN), Binge Eating Disorder (BED), and other eating disorders.
+The doctoral internship emphasizes empirically-based practice within a multidisciplinary team in the treatment of adults with Anorexia Nervosa (AN), Bulimia Nervosa (BN), Binge Eating Disorder (BED), and other eating disorders.
 The multidisciplinary team includes psychologists, psychiatrists, primary care physicians, dietitians, nurses, social workers, and family therapists.
+We aim to train interns to be well-rounded generalists in psychology while also attaining a specialization in eating disorders.

 Training philosophy and model

 Our focus on the individual needs of the client inevitably guides our core values as providers.
-Above all, we aim to put clients first.
 We value a diversity of style and theoretical orientation amongst our providers and so place high value on each provider's intelligence, creativity, independent thinking and problem-solving abilities.
 The capacity to communicate and work well with each other is essential in our multidisciplinary teams.
 We rely on each provider's personal integrity and openness to growth and change.

 Just as we attend to the individual experience of our clients, we recognize that each trainee will come to the internship with their own unique strengths and challenges.
 Our aim is to support trainees in developing a nuanced and detailed understanding of their strengths and to gain competency in initial areas of deficiency.
 Interns are encouraged to focus on their development, not just in their clinical practice, but in their capacity for self-directed, life-long learning, including their capacity for self-reflection and effective consultation with other professionals.